Circus Halloween Party for Kids

 Work your magic on fresh little faces with a fan-favorite face-painting station.
 Use a rubber stamp, such as a cheerful butterfly, and water-soluble ink.
 After stamping, blot the design with a napkin, then fill in details with a face-painting stick or paintbrush.
 Dip the stick or brush into water before applying nontoxic makeup that's easy to remove with soap and water.

+No Halloween party is complete without Halloween games for kids!
 A tub of water and rubber ducks are all you need for this classic carnival game.
 Provide tickets at each game that can be turned in for prizes -- here, kids check the number on a floating duck to see how many tickets they've won.

 Kids toss tennis balls into open-top jack-o'-lanterns set as targets on and against hay bales.
 Each pumpkin is marked with a number indicating how many tickets the score is worth.
 To set up this game, cut the tops off of artificial pumpkins (we used Funkins) and decorate them by drilling holes and cutting out stars.
 Attach downloaded ticket markers using aqua pushpins and arrange the pumpkins on hay bales, assigning point values based on difficulty.
 Let each child toss three balls; count up the points won and award tickets accordingly.